Healthy Blueberry and Cashew Butter Smoothie Recipe and Benefits

 Carrots are extremely rich in beta-carotene, which is a precursor to vitamin A. Our bodies change beta-carotene into the form of vitamin A that we need.
 Carrots are also a good source of vitamin C, vitamin K, and several B vitamins.
 They contain a useful amount of several minerals as well, especially potassium and manganese.

 Cashew butter is rich in healthy monounsaturated fats.
 Researchers have found that these fats lower the level of LDL cholesterol in the blood.
-This is the so-called "bad" cholesterol which contributes to the buildup of plaque in the linings of our arteries and increases the risk of strokes and heart attacks.
+This is the so-called "bad" cholesterol.
+When it's present in an excessive amount, it contributes to the buildup of plaque in the linings of our arteries and increases the risk of strokes and heart attacks.

 Cashew butter also contains protein and useful quantities of minerals.
 It’s a good source of magnesium and copper and contains a significant amount of zinc and iron.